-This activity requires background research on your community's history with freight transport.
-In this example, West Oakland is used to demonstrate one way to discuss your community's Port-Side Stories.
+This activity requires background research transport.
+In this example, West Oakland is used to demonstrate one way to discuss your

-Some examples of things to research include the development of "big box" stores like WalMart and Target that attract a lot of truck traffic.
-If your community is known for a specific industry or industries, you can also research their development over time and the effects it had on your community.
+Some examples of things to research include the development of "big box" stores like WalMart and Target that attract a lot of a specific industry or industries, you can also research their development over time and the effects it had on your community.